Garis (Galilee): Identification

 Historical geographers are divided as to the site's location.
 Samuel Klein thought that the ancient village of Garis was to be identified with Khirbet Cana, a ruin about 4 km east of Sepphoris and which now bears the same name as the adjacent village of Cana (Kafr Kanna), although intrinsically different.
 Klein was the first to identify its Hebrew name with Kefar ʻArīs (כפר עריס) mentioned in the Tosefta (Kelim Baba-Metsia 11:2).
 Victor Guérin thought that the site of Garis was to be identified with Tell Bedeiwîyeh ("the mound of the Bedouins"), now a large mound with ruins of a small Khân and a well at its foot, located ca. 4 km northwest of Sepphoris.
 Likewise, the historian and archaeologist, Nikos Kokkinos, surmised that it may have been the ruin Tel Hannaton, being the same place as described by Guérin under its Arabic name, Tell Bedeiwîyeh.
 William F. Albright held a differing view, thinking that Tell Bedeiwîyeh was the ancient town of Asochis.

 Near Kafr Kanna, archaeologists have identified the remains of a Roman-period settlement now known as Karm er-Rās (كرم الراس) immediately joining the western edge of Kafr Kanna.
-Karm (كرم) in Arabic denotes "vineyard," and is derived from the Aramaic word karma, a name which may have been connected with the above-mentioned site of "Garis" = "trellised vine."
+Karm (كرم) in Arabic denotes "vineyard," and is derived from the Aramaic word karma, a name which may have been a calque, connected with the above-mentioned site of "Garis" = "trellised vine."